Venlafaxine helps many people recover from depression, and has fewer unwanted effects than older antidepressants.

 Venlafaxine and breastfeeding

-Venlafaxine passes into breast milk and has been linked with side effects in breastfed babies.
+Venlafaxine passes into breast milk in small amounts.
+It has been linked with side effects in very few breastfed babies.

 Cautions with other medicines